 Our water system currently has the capacity to pump and treat about seven million gallons of water per day.
-In 2 average daily use is about 4.25 million, the District has more than adequate supply for most of the year.
 However, during the summer, demand may meet or exceed the system’s capacity, which rainfall events must replenish to maintain well levels.
 Also, water is stored in large storage tanks throughout the towns, which must be kept as full as possible for health and safety (fire fighting) reasons.
 Excessive outdoor use during these times can impact the ability to provide these safeguards.

 Through a combination of measures such as public education and outdoor water use restrictions, we maintain water withdrawal below permit limits or face heavy financial penalties!

 The District is a member of the Massachusetts Water Resources Authority (MWRA) and has the ability to purchase additional water when needed.
 These purchases are not subject to the same limitations as the water sources located in the metro Boston areas, including Dedham and Westwood but are much costlier than the water we pump and treat locally.